Is CBD Okay to Give Pets?

 Will My Pet Get High?

-Some pet owners may be nervous to use hemp products for their pets because of fears that their pet will experience psychoactive effects.
+Some pet owners may be nervous to use hemp products for their pets.
+This is mainly because of fears that their pets will experience psychoactive effects.

 On PetMd, Dr. Gary Richter, owner and medical director of Montclair Veterinary Hospital in Oakland, California, says that CBD oil has no psychoactive effect on dogs when dosed properly.

 “Depending on the nature of the product, if it contains little or no THC, then the dog is not going to get high,” he says.